Frances Tiafoe: 2019: Top 30 debut

 Tiafoe's biggest result of the year came at the Australian Open, where he made it to the quarterfinals of a major for the first time.
 During the tournament, he upset No. 5 Kevin Anderson in the second round as well as No. 20, Grigor Dimitrov, in the fourth round before losing to No. 2, Rafael Nadal.
 As a result of this run, he reached a career-high ranking of world No. 29, on February 11, 2019.

 Tiafoe could not build on this success during the rest of the season.
-He did not win multiple matches at a tournament again until he reached the quarterfinals at the Miami Open, losing to Denis Shapovalov.
+He did not win multiple matches at a tournament again until reaching the quarterfinals at the Miami Open, where he lost to Denis Shapovalov.
 He could not defend the points from his title at the 2019 Delray Beach Open or his runner-up at the 2019 Estoril Open a year earlier, losing in the first round at the former and in the quarterfinals at the latter.
 Tiafoe closed out the clay-court season with a first-round loss at the French Open to Filip Krajinović in which he struggled with an illness.
 He faced more difficult draws at Wimbledon and the US Open, losing to No. 10 Fabio Fognini in the opening round of the former and No. 7 Alexander Zverev in the second round of the latter, despite pushing both opening to five sets.
 At the end of the season, Tiafoe qualified for the Next Generation ATP Finals.
 He was placed in a round-robin group with Ugo Humbert, Mikael Ymer, and Jannik Sinner.
 After an opening-match loss to Sinner, Tiafoe defeated Humbert and Ymer to advance to knockout rounds.
 There, he was defeated by top seed Alex de Minaur.
 Tiafoe finished the season ranked No. 47 in the world.